 Production taxes, transportation and processing.
 Our production taxes, transportation and processing expenses increased by approximately \$15.2 million, or 35%, to \$58.3 million for the year ended December 31, 2017, as compared to \$43.0 million for the year ended December 31, 2016.
-The increase in production taxes, transportation and processing expenses on an absolute basis was primarily attributable to the \$16.4 million increase in our production taxes to \$33.0 million for the year ended December 31, 2017, as compared to \$16.6 million for the year ended December 31, 2016, primarily due to the \$237.5 million increase in oil and natural gas revenues for the year ended December 31, 2017, as compared to the year ended December 31, 2016.
+The increase in production taxes, transportation and processing expenses on an absolute basis was primarily attributable to the \$16.4 million increase in our production taxes to \$33.0 million for the year ended December 31, 2017, as compared to \$16.6 million for the year ended December 31, 2016.
 In addition, the production tax rates in New Mexico are higher than production tax rates in Texas.
 As more of our oil and natural gas production becomes attributable to New Mexico, we expect our production tax expenses to increase.
-The increased production taxes were partially offset by a decrease in transportation and processing expenses.
-Transportation and processing expenses decreased to \$25.3 million for the year ended December 31, 2017, as compared to transportation and processing expenses of \$26.5 million for the year ended December 31, 2016.
-This decrease of \$1.2 million was primarily due to the start-up in late August 2016 of the Black River Processing Plant, which processes most of the natural gas produced in our Rustler Breaks asset area in Eddy County, New Mexico, and which was operational for the full year in 2017.
-On a unit-of-production basis, our production taxes, transportation and processing expenses decreased to \$4.10 per BOE for the year ended December 31, 2017, as compared to \$4.23 per BOE for the year ended December 31, 2016, due not only to the decreased transportation and processing charges attributable to the start-up of the Black River Processing Plant, but also to the 40% increase in total oil equivalent production during the year ended December 31, 2017, as compared to the year ended December 31, 2016.
+The increased production taxes were partially offset by a decrease in transportation and processing expenses decreased to \$25.3 million for the year ended December 31, 2017, as compared to \$1.2 million was primarily due to the start-up in late August 2016 of the Black River Processing Plant, which processes most of the natural gas produced in our Rustler Breaks asset area in Eddy County, New Mexico, and which was operational for the full year in 2017.
+On a unit-of-production basis, our production taxes, transportation and processing expenses decreased to \$4.23 per BOE for the year ended December 31, 2016, due not only to the decreased transportation and processing charges attributable to the start-up of the Black River Processing Plant, but also to the 40% increase in total oil equivalent production during the year ended December 31, 2017, as compared to \$4.23 per BOE for the year ended December 31, 2016, due not only to the decreased transportation and processing charges attributable to the start-up of the Black River Processing Plant, but also to the 40% increase in total oil equivalent production during the year ended December 31, 2017, as compared to the year ended December 31, 2016.